 Additionally, these mortgage assistance options are applicable to primary and second homes as well as one-to-four unit investment properties.

 How do I determine if I am eligible for the mortgage assistance outlined above?

-To be eligible for these specific assistance measures, you need to have an FHA or USDA loan or your mortgage needs to be owned or secured by Fannie Mae or Freddie Mac, as specified above.
+To be eligible for these specific assistance measures, you need to have an FHA, VA or USDA loan or your mortgage needs to be owned or secured by Fannie Mae or Freddie Mac, as specified above.
 Keep in mind that even if Fannie Mae or Freddie Mac own or secure your loan, you usually make your monthly payment to a different company, called a mortgage servicer.
 You can use the resources below to determine if Fannie Mae or Freddie Mac own your mortgage.

 In this case, your first step should be to call your mortgage servicer — the company you make your payment to.
 Even if your loan is not covered by the guidelines outlined above, your lender should be willing to work with you to develop a solution that keeps you in your home.